CAMLAB-UChile/vemlab/README.md

     <li> Solution methods: Linear VEM (polygonal elements), FEM (3-node triangles, 4-node quadrilateral).</li>
     <li> Boundary conditions: Dirichlet, Neumann on boundary edges; can be a constant or a function.</li>
     <li> Meshers: PolyMesher, distmesh2d, quad4mesh; PolyMesher is customized for rectangular domain, wrench domain and plate with a hole domain; distmesh2d and quad4mesh are customized for rectangular domain only.
 Domains can be extended for any of the meshers, but it requires adjustments to some interface functions (see the instructions that are available in functions create_polygonal_mesh.m, create_quadrilateral_mesh.m and create_triangular_mesh.m in folder “mesher”).</li>
-    <li> Meshes need to be generated separately and saved to folder “test/mesh_files.”</li>
+    <li> Meshes need to be generated separately and saved to folder “test/mesh_files”.</li>
-    <li> Meshes must be generated with the functions “create_” located in the folder “mesher.”
+    <li> Meshes must be generated with the functions “create_” located in the folder “mesher”.
 Then, the files containing the generated meshes will be automatically saved to folder “test/mesh_files” for their use.</li>
     <li> Solutions can be plotted to MATLAB figures, text files, <a href="https://www.gidhome.com/">GiD</a> files and <a href="https://www.vtk.org/">VTK</a> files.</li>
 </ul>
 <h2>First steps</h2>